Judge Rule Against Google Allows Antitrust Lawsuit To Go On - ExBulletin

 The lawsuit alleged that Live Nation had a monopoly on the amphitheater, but the judge failed to consider reasonable alternatives to the amphitheater venue, such as indoor concert halls and arenas.
 It ruled that the plaintiff failed to prove monopoly.

-Brinkema said the question of how to define the market in which Google allegedly holds exclusive rights will be a key issue in the lawsuit.
-But she said that at this preliminary stage, the government’s arguments were plausible enough to move the case forward.

-Following the hearing, Google released a statement from its vice president of global advertising, Dan Taylor, saying the lawsuit is a major challenge to today’s dynamic digital advertising that competes with hundreds of companies including Amazon, Apple, Meta, Microsoft, TikTok and others.
-I said it ignores the reality of space.
+After the hearing, Google’s vice president of global advertising, Dan Taylor, issued a statement saying the lawsuit was “a major challenge in today’s dynamic digital world, which is competing with hundreds of companies such as Amazon, Apple, Meta, Microsoft, and TikTok.”
+It ignores the reality of the advertising space.” .”

-The lawsuit will slow innovation, raise advertising costs and make growth difficult for thousands of small businesses and publishers, the statement said.

 A number of states, including Virginia, California, Colorado, Connecticut, New Jersey, New York, Rhode Island and Tennessee, have joined the lawsuit as plaintiffs against Google.